 Automatic investment plan - An automatic investment plan enables you to make monthly or quarterly investments in American Funds through automatic debits from your bank account.
 To set up a plan, you must fill out an account application and specify the amount that you would like to invest and the date on which you would like your investments to occur.
 The plan will begin within 30 days after your account application is received.
 Your bank account will be debited on the day or a few days before your investment is made, depending on the bank's capabilities.
 The Transfer Agent will then invest your money into the fund you specified on or around the date you specified.
 If the date you specified falls on a weekend or holiday, your money will be invested on the following business day.
-However, if the following business day falls in the next month, your money will be invested on the business day immediately preceding the weekend or holiday.
-If your bank account cannot be debited due to insufficient funds, a stop-payment or the closing of the account, the plan may be terminated and the related investment reversed.
+However, if the following business day falls in the next month, your money will be invested on the laccount, the plan may be terminated and the related investment reversed.
 You may change the amount of the investment or discontinue the plan at any time by contacting the Transfer Agent.